 After the Republic of Estonia regained independence, the entire former permanent exhibition was immediatley updated.
 The auxiliary buildings on the slopes of Maarjamäe were renovated to become museum depositories; there is still general cleaning and landscaping to be done in the entire area.
 In 2008, the permanent exhibition on the first floor was updated, and the grand exhibition “Will to be free.
 90 Years of the Republic of Estonia” dedicated to the 90th anniversary of the Republic of Estonia was opened.

-On the 100th anniversary of the Republic of Estonia, the Estonian History Museum’s Maarjamäe Palace will re-open as a history discovery centre.
-The historical palace will be renovated, the Estonian Film Museum will be located in the park, and there will also be pleasant recreation areas and exciting outdoor exhibitions.
+On the 100th anniversary of the Republic of Estonia, the Estonian History Museum’s Maarjamäe Palace was opened as a history discovery centre.
+The historical palace was renovated, the Estonian Film Museum is located in the park.
+There are pleasant recreation areas and exciting outdoor exhibitions.
 The exhibition “My Free Country” unfolds over 100 years, making it possible to discuss both the past and the future.
 Children can build their own country in the enjoyable Children’s Republic.